Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 But a month before graduation, Shara Wheeler kisses her and then disappears.

-This book literally launches straight into the middle of the action.
-And this meant I was hooked almost straight away.
-If you liked the mystery elements of One Last Stop then you will definitely enjoy this one.
+This book launches straight into the middle of the action.
+And hooks you in almost straight away.
+Fans of Paper Towns will love this Sapphic mystery.

 5. Not my Problem by Ciara Smyth